ArrogantGao/Personal_Materials/job_talk/sog_ob.typ

 #timecounter(2)

-The branching algorithm explores the solution space using a tree-like structure, relying on predefined rules.
+The branching algorithm @Fomin2013 explores the solution space using a tree-like structure, relying on predesigned rules.

-Complexity of a branching algorithm is always described as $O(gamma^n)$ where $gamma$ is the branching factor and $n$ is the size of the problem.
+Complexity of a branching algorithm is always described as *$O(gamma^n)$* where $gamma$ is the branching factor and $n$ is the size of the problem.

 #grid(columns: 3,
 align(center + horizon,